Woman in Chains Blu-ray Movie

 Woman in Chains Blu-ray Movie, Overall Score and Recommendation 4.5 of 5

-Henri-Georges Clouzot's final and only color film, La Prisonniere, is an extraordinary feast for the eyes that will almost certainly surprise folks that are familiar only with his big international hits.
+Henri-Georges Clouzot's final and only color film, La Prisonniere, is an extraordinary feast for the eyes that will almost certainly surprise folks familiar only with his big international hits.
 It shares some of the themes and many of the aesthetics that define Alan Robbe-Grillet's work.
 The film has been recently restored in 4K and is now available on Blu-ray via Kino Lorber.
 The technical presentation is very nice, so if you want to add a truly unique and rather bold film to your collection, La Prisonniere is one that you do not want to miss.
 HIGHLY RECOMMENDED.